khanali37gmail/python-challenge/README.md

 # Python-challenge
 Module 3 challenge
-In this Repository you have two challenges stored.
+In this Repository I have two challenges stored.

 # Data Analysis for Budget and Data Analysis for Election.